martinagvilas/ML-Vis-BrainHack-2021/README.md

 ["A tutorial on machine learning"](https://www.youtube.com/watch?v=pOAK6ynM11E&list=PLVso6Qs8PLCiciMyxyqxCzp38G5tEhdy6&index=6) by [Laura Suarez](https://twitter.com/LauraESuarez24).

+## Code of conduct
+This event follows the [OHBM BrainHack code of conduct](https://ohbm.github.io/hackathon2021/coc/).
+Please make sure to read it before participating in our session.

 ## Get in touch
 If you run into any problems when executing this tutorial, please open an [issue](https://github.com/martinagvilas/ML-Vis-BrainHack-2021/issues) describing the problem.

-We also welcome any enhancements, ideas or discussions on the topics covered by the notebooks.
+We also welcome any enhancements, ideas or discussions on the topics covered in the notebooks.